madphysicist/imprint/doc/tutorials/tutorials.rst

 The tutorials in this documentation rely on a number of small demo projects to illustrate the features of Imprint.
 The projects are available for download as zip files so that the reader can follow along in the tutorial and experiment on their own.
-The following is a list of the available demp projects:
+The following is a list of the available demo projects:

 - :download:`HelloWorld </demos/HelloWorld.zip>` for :ref:`t_start`
 - :download:`CandleFlame </demos/CandleFlame.zip>` for :ref:`t_basic`